HiddenHosts Logo

 VPN connection diagram for reducing Lineage server lag

 Most Lineage 1 private servers are hosted in Korea, Taiwan, or Russia.
-If you are playing from the US or Europe, your ping can reach 200ms+, causing "rubber-banding" where your character teleports back.
+Playing from the US or Europe, your ping can reach 200ms+, causing "rubber-banding" where your character teleports back.
 Before downloading any VPN tool, review our Safety & Anti-Virus Guide to avoid fake VPN software bundled with malware.

 The solution is a Gaming VPN (GPN) — not a regular VPN.